 ATHLETICS AND ACTIVITIES DIRECTOR

-Hello, my name is Martin Mugharbil, I will be the Athletic Director at ACS for the coming year.
-I'm supper excited to take on this role and I'm looking forward to working with all of you to make it a rich program full of activities / sports / and outdoor events.
+Hello, my name is Martin Mugharbil, I am the Athletic & Activities Director at ACS.
 I have worked at ACS for 18 years as a PE/Health Teacher across all divisions.
 I love the outdoors and my latest hobbies are swimming, biking and running.
-I have participated in may triathlon events and I encourage all of you to Tri.
-My moto is stay active and healthy.
+I have participated in many triathlon events and I encourage all of you to "tri".
+My motto is stay active and healthy.

 Director of Admissions